 Optimal Outdoor Fireplace Location

-Your first consideration in planning to have an outdoor fireplace built is to determine the location.
-You might want to consider locating it adjacent to your outside living area, such as a deck or patio, or by the hot tub.
+Your first consideration in planning to build an outdoor fireplace is to determine the location.
+Consider locating it adjacent to your outside living area, such as a deck or patio, or by the hot tub.
 Another alternative is to set it further back in the yard as a separate seating area.
-Another factor that can influence your decision on the location might include the size of your outdoor space.
+Another factor that can influence your decision on the location is the size of your outdoor space.

 Additionally, you will have to decide whether your fireplace is going to be wood burning, propane or natural gas.
 If you decide on wood burning or propane, you can more or less locate it anywhere on the property; however, if the fireplace is going to be fueled by natural gas, your choice is more limiting.
 Since the natural gas line is unusually fed directly from your home, the location for the fireplace will be determined by its proximity to the gas line.
 Gas fireplaces tend to cost more than wood-burning ones, and the farther from the house that the gas line must run, the more costly the installation will be for the fireplace.

 The design of your outdoor hearth is another consideration, but adding an outdoor fireplace is an easier process because you don’t have to tear down existing walls in your house.
 With the help of a professional landscape company, you can turn empty and unused space into a beautiful outdoor focal point.
 A popular choice by many homeowners is the built-in style, which attaches the fireplace to an outside wall of the home.
 Another common choice is the freestanding style that can be located anywhere on the property.
 The sky is the limit regarding styles from modern to rustic, and a professional designer can help you choose the style that fits the look of your home.

 Outdoor Fireplace Conclusions